Celebrating research excellence by junior academics

 How and when to apply

-Applications for the 2022 ALRA ECR Article/Chapter Award are due by close of business on Wednesday 2 March 2022.
+Applications for the 2023 ALRA ECR Article/Chapter Award closed on Friday 3 March 2023.
 For applications to be considered:

-- applicants should speak to their ADR in the first instance, if they are thinking of applying.
+- should speak to your ADR in the first instance to gain their support, if you’re thinking of applying.

-- applicants must complete an Applicant application form.
+- must complete an application form.
 Click through to the form to view it beforehand.

-- finally, applicants must send a PDF copy of the respective publication to email@example.com.
+- must send a PDF copy of your publication to firstname.lastname@example.org.

 - The subject matter of the publication must be at least 66% within Field of Research code 48 (Law and Legal Studies) as assessed by the relevant institution in accordance with ARC guidelines.